atelechev/astrocadre/README.md

 * `test`: executes the unit tests.
 * `lint`: executes linting checks.

+_Quickstart after cloning the source repository:_
+  * `npm install` to retrieve all the necessary dependencies.
-_Quickstart_: after cloning the source repository, `npm start` command should launch the application at `localhost:4200`.
+  * `npm start` command should launch the application at `http://localhost:4200`.

 The commands above should work equally from VSC integrated terminals or from any terminal/CLI tools.